SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You can't tell the boundaries between Lincoln Park and Lands End, so you might walk or drive through it on the trail.

-If you get a chance while you are here, head over to where California Street ends at 33rd Avenue and check out the mosaic tiles steps.
+If you get a chance while you are here, head over to where California Street ends at 33rd Avenue and check out the mosaic tile steps.
 You can see pictures and learn more about visiting them here.

 Another popular spot to visit here is the Sutro Baths.
 The history of the Sutro Baths started in the late 1800s when they were built as an indoor swimming complex.